rmunozca/BrainCellTypeDensityAnalysis/README.md

 This repository provides a modular and reproducible pipeline for:

-1 - Whole-brain 3D registration.
+1 - Whole-brain 3D registration

 2 - Whole-brain 3D transformation at high resolution

-3 - 3D point cloud clustering using DBSCAN.
+3 - 3D point cloud clustering using DBSCAN

-4 - Visualization and analysis of clustered cellular data.
+4 - Visualization and analysis of clustered cellular data

 Citation: